 - Financial strength and flexibility.
 Global Ship Lease entered into an \$800 million credit facility to finance, in part, the acquisition of its initial and contracted fleet.
-After payment for its initial and contracted fleet, Global Ship Lease expects to have \$194.1 million of undrawn availability under its credit facility.
+After payment for its initial and contracted fleet and the anticipated purchase of the two 4,250 TEU newbuildings (if such purchase is funded by drawings under the credit facility rather than from the proceeds of the exercise of the public warrants), Global Ship Lease expects to have \$39.3 million of undrawn availability under its credit facility.
+In addition Global Ship Lease anticipates up to \$240 million of cash proceeds by August 2010 from the exercise of the public warrants (before settlement of the \$48 million preferred shares).
 Global Ship Lease believes that these available funds, together with its policy of retaining a portion of its cash flows for re-investment, will allow Global Ship Lease to make accretive vessel acquisitions. - Experienced management team.
 Global Ship Lease's management team has an aggregate of over 40 years of experience in the international container shipping industry and long-term relationships with many companies and individuals in the industry.
 Global Ship Lease will be able to capitalize on this experience and relationships to identify future acquisitions and charter opportunities and expand its customer base.